 This is a sponsored post

-Confession time… I’m a vegetarian (almost vegan) food blogger who’s really not that into tofu.
-I’ve never seen the appeal – it doesn’t taste of much, slightly odd texture, a faff to cook.
+Confession time… I’m a vegan food blogger who’s really not that into tofu.
+I’ve never seen the appeal – it doesn’t taste of much, slightly soggy texture, a faff to cook.
 Why bother?
 That is, until I tried tofu cooked ‘properly’ at Thai restaurants and then at Wagamama – suddenly the texture was beautiful, a really crispy coating with the spongy insides, literally soaking up all the flavours of the dish.

 I needed to re-create this incredible tofu at home, and read that the way to achieve this amazing texture was to press all the liquid out of it.
 But oh, what a faff – the common method seemed to be squashing the tofu between two plates, weighted down with pans, tins or heavy books.
 I tried this once or twice, and the results were fairly good, but with water all over the worktop and tins falling off everywhere, this was never going to catch on.

-Then an e-mail pinged in to my inbox from Ben, the inventor and manufacturer of the EZ Tofu Press – the no. 1 selling tofu press on Amazon in the USA.
-They have just started selling in the UK and wondered if I would like to test one.
+Then an e-mail pinged in to my inbox from Ben, the inventor and manufacturer of the EZ Tofu Press who have just started selling in the UK and wondered if I would like to test one.
 Yes please!

 You can see how I got on below – it is such a simple idea, just two sheets of tough food-safe plastic, with tough bolts which you tighten to increase the tension every few minutes, and simply squeeze the water out of your tofu, (which needs to be the firm or extra-firm variety, not silken).
 You can stand it upright on a plate like I did, or even stand it in the sink so the water runs straight down the plughole as it drains out.
 No mess, no spills, super easy and perfect crispy tofu!